VCM-01: Engine

 In 2020, Vietnam and South Korea entered negotiations for the delivery of the South Korean SSE-750K turbojet engines to Vietnam, presumably for the VCM-01 project.
 This is the engine used in South Korea's SSM-710K Haeseong anti-ship missile, as well as its tactical land-attack variant SSM-750K Sea Dragon.
-Vietnam only chose this engine for the prototype but stopped using it when going to production, as Viettel was able to develop a domestic engine for it.
+Vietnam may have only chose this engine for the prototype but stopped using it when going to production, as Viettel was able to develop a domestic engine for it.

-In 2024.
-The production of the VJE-01 turbojet engine was domestically carried out by Viettel Aerospace and was not the result of a licensed production or technology transfer (TOT).
+In 2024, the production of the VJE-01 turbojet engine was domestically carried out by Viettel Aerospace and was not the result of a licensed production or technology transfer (TOT).

-Following the VJE-01.
-The VTJ-320 is a small turbojet engine developed by Viettel Aerospace Institute as part of its mainline propulsion lineup for medium-range cruise missiles.
+Following the VJE-01, the VTJ-320 is a small turbojet engine developed by Viettel Aerospace Institute as part of its mainline propulsion lineup for medium-range cruise missiles.
 Showcased by Viettel Aerospace, the engine is designed to provide balanced performance for tactical applications, though detailed technical specifications remain classified and have not been publicly disclosed.

 With its moderate thrust output and compact design, the VTJ-320 is speculated to serve as the primary powerplant for the VCM-01 series of subsonic anti-ship cruise missiles, offering a more suitable match for the missile's medium-range profile compared to higher-thrust alternatives like the VJE-01, which exceeds the requirements for this platform.
 This engine underscores Viettel's ongoing efforts to indigenize key defense technologies for Vietnam's naval and coastal defense systems.